IsUncommon/eve/README.md

 - We follow [Square Android code style](https://github.com/square/java-code-styles).
 - [Quality and checkstyles](/quality)
-- You will right at home if you like Effective Java.
+- You will feel right at home if you like Effective Java.
-- Github has done a good job tracking contributors.
+- Github has done a good job tracking [contributors](https://github.com/IsUncommon/eve/graphs/contributors).
 Feel free to say Hi, for any questions.